 It’s all common sense at this stage – work out what will have an impact on your clients’ revenue and go from there.
 If you need a little more guidance, swing by our KPI Library.

 “My clients are happy with what they’re using”

 We doubt it.
 It’s just that they don’t know what else they could be using.
 We all thought video tapes and floppy disks were outstanding when they were first invented… Now there might be juniors in your firm that only know floppy disks because they represent the ‘save’ button on Microsoft Word.

-Thinking how much has changed in the last 10 years since they were taken off the market, nobody would be happy that exciting new tech is being hidden from them.
+Thinking how much has changed in the decade since they were taken off the market, nobody would be happy that exciting new tech is being hidden from them.
 It’s the old ‘you don’t know what you don’t know’ adage – if clients aren’t aware of such technology and services, why would they be keen to adopt them?

 Failing to embrace advisory and cloud accounting means another firm could so easily swoop in and steal your clients.
 You need to make a song and dance about what you’re doing so clients see you as industry leaders.
 Education is key, especially when there’s a new way of working which will affect the bottom line of so many companies.
 And when they experience an increase in revenue, you will too.